wpix/mini/content/post/me-before-you.md

 title = " 📚 Me Before You "
 type = "post"
 date = "2019-05-04 09:14:48 -0400"
+description = " 📚 Me Before You "
 +++
  📚Finished reading: Me Before You📚 Consindering I'm new to English fiction, I figure I should pick popuar ones for starters.
 And to be honest?
 [I LOVE romance fictions 😂](https://www.amazon.com/Me-Before-You-Novel-Trilogy-ebook/dp/B0089EHWQE/)